Fall 2009 - EE 381J Probability and Stochastic Processes I

 This course is intended for first year engineering graduate students, you

-must have had an undergraduate course in probability and some
+must have had an undergraduate course in probability as well

-background on signals and systems.
+as background signals and systems.
 In addition it will be very helpful if you

-have taken an undergraduate or gradaute course where you have learned some formal
+have taken an course where you have learned

 Probability and Random Processes, G.R.
 Grimmett and D.R.
 Strizaker,